Setting objectives for Assistants – best practice guidance

 When you set goals that you want to achieve, you need to hold yourself accountable.

-This is easier in a business setting because you have an Executive to report to, who wants to know how you are getting on with your goals.
+This is easier in a business setting because you have an Executive to report to who wants to know how you achieve your goals.

-Your salary increase and bonuses are also dependants on achieving your goals, so it is easier in one sense.
+Your salary increase and bonuses depend on achieving your goals, so it is easier in one sense.